 This is an academic project, carried out in cooperation with business.
 It was inspired by the needs of many companies that approached our client with specific needs for which there are no standard production technology solutions.
 The developed system is expected to allow more efficient implementation of such non-standard projects.

 The university's students and staff began conceptual work on the system long before they contacted us.
-In the first stage, they developed command sets for each of the system's hardware components.
+At the first stage, they developed command sets for each of the system's hardware components.
 This was to verify that with the defined set of commands it would be possible to communicate with and efficiently control individual devices.
 This allowed a preliminary assessment of the feasibility of the project.
 Then, based on the developed basic commands, a proprietary directing language was created: robotic arm, furnace, hydraulic presses, stepper motor scanner, thermal imaging cameras, 2D/3D profile scanners.

 At this stage, the client asked us to help with the practical implementation of the developed control language and the necessary programming environment.
 The amount of programming work needed to develop the system required an experienced team of programmers.

 The ImpiCode team began the work by identifying RoboDK, the official software of the robotic arm.
-RoboDK has an environment in which the researchers created programs responsible for, among other things, basic procedures such as opening/closing the furnace or moving the platform with scanners, which we then used in the code of the software under development.
+RoboDK has an environment in which the researchers created programs responsible for, among other things, basic procedures such as opening/closing the furnace or moving the platform with scanners, which were then used in the code of the software under development.

 Software-controlled devices are color-coded according to the key: